 The inbound marketing methodology has four key stages:

 1. Attract: The first stage of your marketing is all about attracting strangers to your website with relevant and helpful content.
 This content can come in the form of blog posts, ebooks, infographics, or other types of content that is designed to educate and inform.

 2. Engage: Once you’ve attracted visitors to your website, the next step is to engage with them.
 Engagement involves building relationships with potential customers through email marketing, social media, and other forms of personalized communication.

-4. Delight: The final stage of inbound marketing is about delighting customers and turning them into promoters of your business.
+4. Delight: The final stage of is about delighting customers and turning them into promoters of your business.
 This stage includes activities like customer retention, customer support, and customer feedback.

 Inbound Marketing Tools

 There are a variety of marketing tools available to help you attract, engage, and convert customers.
 These tools include: